Skip to main content

 Insights dashboard

-People who need access to the insights dashboard need view permissions on the card instance as well as the card template resources.
+People who need access to the Insights dashboard need view permissions on the Insights resource.

 Organization-scoped workbench resources